About this article

 |Source: Office for National Statistics|

-For further information, please see the Quality and Methodology Information (QMI) for personal well-being.
+For further information, please see the Personal well-being in the UK Quality and Methodology Information report (QMI).

-Supporting information on methodological aspects on the APS can be found in the Volume 6: APS User Guide.
+Supporting information on methodological aspects on the APS can be found in Volume 6 of the APS User Guide.

 Contact details for this Methodology